 If you come to the UW Oshkosh campus, we can visit with you and your parents in person regardless of your high school classification.
 It's also a great time to learn more about the University.
 Contact the coach directly to setup a visit, and you can contact the Admissions Office to arrange for a campus tour, meetings with professors, etc.

 NCAA Division III does NOT allow its member universities to conduct tryouts - on-campus or off-campus - for prospective student-athletes.
 If another NCAA Division III school invites you for a "tryout," they are very likely in violation of this rule, and your eligibility for future competition could be jeopardized.

 WHEN DO I SIGN A LETTER OF INTENT AND ANNOUNCE MY "SIGNING" TO THE MEDIA?

 There are NO National Letters of Intent or "Signing Day" for NCAA Division III.
 Your commitment to the university is verbal and you "commit" by completing all admission requirements to the University, making a deposit and registering for classes.
-You may make an announcement personally of your college choice in your local media, but the University is not allowed to officially participate in a "press conference" by NCAA Division III rules.
+You may sign a standard, nonbinding athletics celebratory signing form after you have been accepted for enrollment to UW Oshkosh as well as make an announcement personally of your college choice in your local media, but the University is not allowed to officially participate in a "press conference" by NCAA Division III rules.

 In dealing with your local media, it is very important for you to understand what is acceptable to say and what would be considered “out of compliance” and thus jeopardize the institution and your team.
 The following should serve as a guide for you as you communicate with interested parties about your decision to attend UW Oshkosh.